KUWAITNET/django-admin-commands/README.rst

 Django-admin-commands
 =====================

-Sometimes one would like to allow the admin to have access to some of the management commands. djagno-admin-commands2 is the answer.
-A Tool to execute management commands from admin with ease and control.
+Because sometimes you want to give teh admin access to some commands.
+This app allows you to specify the commands you want to allow the admin to execute.
+It also logs the commands executed and the output of the command.

 Features
 --------

 * Specify the commands you need to allow for admin to execute.
 (Or explicitly choose all)
-* Get the logs out in admin
+* Get the logs, stdout, stderr in admin.
+* Easy permissions
 * Easily customizable to use django-rq or other queueing technique